Why general anesthesia or “dentistry while asleep”?

 - Rest of the reminder of the day.
-DO NOT WORK OR DRIVE OR MAKE IMPORTANT DECISIONS FOR 24 HOURS FOLLOWING ANAESTHESIA.
+DO NOT WORK OR DRIVE OR MAKE IMPORTANT DECISIONS FOR 24 HOURS FOLLOWING ANESTHESIA.
 Ideally a responsible adult should be with you until the next day.

-- Drink plenty of fluids (water, juice) after anaesthesia but begin with frequent and small quantities.
+- Drink plenty of fluids (water, juice) after anesthesia but begin with frequent and small quantities.
 Do no drink alcoholic beverages for 24 hours after your visit.
 If you are not experiencing any nausea or vomiting, you may eat solid foods as tolerated (please begin with light or easily digested foods).

 - The area where the IV catheter was placed may be bruised for a few days after your visit.

-- Resume prescribed medications after the anaesthetic.
+- Resume prescribed medications after the anesthetic.